Taylor Branch: Israeli citizenship controversy

 A group of Black Hebrew Israelites described as a cult in The New York Times were systematically denied Israeli citizenship over several decades.
 In 1981, a group of American civil rights activists led by Bayard Rustin investigated and concluded that racism was likely not the cause of the Black Hebrews' treatment.
 In 1992, Branch opined that the Black Hebrew Israelites' denial of citizenship under the Israeli law of return was because of alleged anti-Black sentiment among Israeli Jews.
 In 1998, Branch was criticized by Seth Forman, who said Branch's claims seemed to be baseless, particularly in light of Israel's airlift of thousands of black Ethiopian Jews in the early 1990s.

 Family

 Branch lives in Baltimore, Maryland, with his wife, Christina Macy, and their two children, Macy (born 1980) and Franklin (born 1983).

 Books

+America in the King Years books

+The America in the King Years trilogy consists of: